Loading resources...

 | R-Value Per Inch | ~R-6.2 to R-6.9 | ~R-2.9 to R-3.4 | Foam packs more insulation per inch |

-Gaps around lighting boxes, top plates, and plumbing stacks let hot, dusty attic drafts pass directly into conditioned rooms.
-Spray foam acts as an air filter and thermal block combined, blocking drafts completely.
+Gaps around lighting boxes, top plates, and plumbing stacks can let hot, dusty attic drafts pass directly into conditioned rooms.
+Spray foam can help create a more continuous air seal when the project, prep, and installation are correct.

 Con: Upfront investment is 3x to 5x higher than fiberglass.